 Black and Hispanic high school graduates achieve this college success measure at lower rates than Asian or White students.
 For the Class of 2010, about 31% of Black and 36% of Hispanic high school graduates completed college within six years, compared to 69% of Asians and 58% of Whites.
 However, Hispanic students saw an almost ten-percent improvement in college success over the past 5 years.

 Central Texas high school graduates from low-income families complete college within 6-years at much lower rates than graduates from moderate to high-income families.
 For the Class of 2012, 34% of low-income high school graduates completed college by 2018, compared to 63% of moderate to high-income graduates.

-About one-third of the Class of 2013 who enrolled in college within a year of graduating from high school enrolled in Austin Community College.
-About 11% attended Texas State University in San Marcos, 8% attended the University of Texas at Austin, and 7% attended Texas A&M-College Station.
-Over one-half of students in the Class of 2013 who enrolled in a Texas college within a year of graduating high school enrolled in one of these four institutions.
+One-third of the Class of 2016 who enrolled in college within a year of graduating from high school enrolled in Austin Community College.
+About 9% attended Texas State University in San Marcos, 9% attended the University of Texas at Austin, and about 7% attended Texas A&M-College Station.
+Over one-half (59%) of students in the Class of 2016 who enrolled in a Texas college within a year of graduating high school enrolled in one of these four institutions.

 In 2019, 58% of Travis County residents over the age of 25 had earned an Associate’s Degree, Bachelor’s Degree or a graduate or professional degree.